adambard/learnxinyminutes-docs/CONTRIBUTING.md

 ### Header configuration

-The actual site uses Middleman to generate HTML files from these Markdown ones.
+The actual site generates HTML files from these Markdown ones.
-Middleman, or at least the custom scripts underpinning the site, requires that some key information be defined in the header.
+The markdown files can contain extra metadata before the actual markdown, called frontmatter.

 The following fields are necessary for English articles about programming
 languages:

-* **language** The *programming language* in question
+* **name** The human-readable name of the programming language
 * **contributors** A list of [author, URL] lists to credit

 Other fields: